Updated: 3 days ago

-California lawyers are very busy people, soliciting a lawyer with pro bono work will most likely result in an immediate rejection.
+California lawyers are very busy people, soliciting a lawyer with pro bono work will most likely result in an immediate and irrefutable rejection.
 If they do not offer it (on their website or as members of a pro bono organization), don't ask for it!

 And so a lot of people falsely believe that if they need a California lawyer for any case, but cannot pay for one, they nevertheless have the right to having one appointed to them.